 - And more

 What are some ways to best assist the seniors you love take pleasure in all that summertime has to offer, while preventing a medical crisis?
-We’ve gathered some important summer season safety tips.
+Our experts in home health in Corpus Christi and nearby communities have gathered some important summer season safety tips.

 - Hydrate, hydrate, hydrate.
 Make certain an abundance of non-alcoholic, non-caffeinated beverages are always within reach of your older family members.